 To read the Fertility and Sterility article describing this study, please click here.

-Alife’s mission is to modernize and personalize the IVF process with cutting edge artificial intelligence technology to improve outcomes and care for all.
+Alife is modernizing and personalizing the IVF process with cutting edge artificial intelligence technology that aims to improve outcomes and care for all.
 The company has built a consortium of partnerships with the top clinics and most renowned physicians to bring significant clinical improvements to patients globally.
-Founded by Paxton Maeder-York in 2020, the company is based in San Francisco and backed by top tier venture capital investors including Lux Capital, Union Square Ventures, and Maveron.
+Alife has been recognized as one of Fast Company’s Most Innovative Companies of 2024 and won the 2024 A’Design Award for Information Technologies Design.
+Founded in 2020, the company is based in San Francisco and backed by top tier venture capital investors including Lux Capital, Maveron, and Union Square Ventures.

 PRESS CONTACT: Jamie Gray, press@alifehealth.com, 310-699-3163